BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 |---------------|-----------|
 |*Berry Juice*  |$100       |

-You can sneak around the back of the shop, if you do, talk to the shop owner from behind to get a *Super Potion!* A tile left and up from the backdoor on the outside is a hidden *Tiny Mushroom.*
+You can sneak around the back of the shop, if you do, talk to the shop owner from behind to get a *Super Potion*!
+A tile left and up from the backdoor on the outside is a hidden *Tiny Mushroom*.

 You'll notice a trucker up from here: this is Truck Guy.
 He will take us for free between Sheridan and Gearen, so take advantage of this instead of paying the train fee whenever possible.

 Head east.
-Above the boxes is a hidden *Ability Capsule.* Enter the inn.
-Talk to a girl in the lobby to get a *Sweet Heart.* Talk to a girl in the first room on the left in the vertical hallway and take on her quest.
+Above the boxes is a hidden *Ability Capsule*.
+Enter the inn.
+Talk to a girl in the lobby to get a *Sweet Heart*.
+Talk to a girl in the first room on the left in the vertical hallway and take on her quest.
 The woman on the right in the hall will offer to teach you a few more moves for shards:

 Sheridan Village Move Tutor